Skip to main content

 }

-1. In the Credential configuration name field, enter a human-readable name for your new credential configuration.
+3. In the Storage configuration name field, enter a human-readable name for the storage configuration.

 Advanced configurations

 The following configurations are optional when you create a new workspace.
-To view these settings, click the Advanced configurations dropdown in the Credentials step.
+To view these settings, click the Advanced dropdown in the workspace creation page.

-• Customer-managed keys: You can add encryption keys to your workspace deployment for managed services and workspace storage.
+• Encryption: You can add encryption keys to your workspace deployment for managed services and workspace storage.
 The key for managed services encrypts notebooks, secrets, and Databricks SQL query data in the control plane.
-The key for workspace storage encrypts your workspace storage bucket (which contains DBFS root and the EBS volumes of compute resources in the classic compute plane.
+The key for workspace storage encrypts your workspace storage bucket and the EBS volumes of compute resources in the classic compute plane.
 For more guidance, see Configure customer-managed keys for encryption.

 • Security and compliance: These checkboxes allow you to enable the compliance security profile, add compliance standards, and enable enhanced security monitoring for your workspace.
 For more information, see Configure enhanced security and compliance settings.